brandur/sorg/content/drafts/canonical-log-lines.md

 Splunk is a powerful shorter-term store that's great for getting fast insight into online systems.
 It's great for:

-1. Powerful querying syntax that also happens to be quite terse and fast to write.
+1. Powerful querying syntax that's quite terse and fast to write.
 2. Very fast: queries come back quickly, especially if they're scoped down to a small slice of the total data volume (i.e. like the last hour worth of logs).
 3. Ingested directly from syslog so that data is available almost as soon as